 It is often believed that open-source software is inherently secure because the source code is available.
 There is an expectation that community verification occurs regularly; however, this isn’t always the case.
-It does depend on a number of factors, such as project activity, developer experience, level of rigour applied to code reviews, and how often attention is given to specific parts of the codebase that may go untouched for years.
+It does depend on a number of factors, such as project activity, developer experience, level of rigor applied to code reviews, and how often attention is given to specific parts of the codebase that may go untouched for years.

 - A verified boot chain, like Apple’s Secure Boot (with Secure Enclave), Android’s Verified Boot, ChromeOS' Verified boot, or Microsoft Windows’s boot process with TPM.
 These features and hardware technologies can all help prevent persistent tampering by malware or evil maid attacks